DataDog/upload-dsyms-github-action/README.md

 ## Setup

 An [API key](https://app.datadoghq.com/organization-settings/api-keys) is required to upload dSYM files to Datadog.
+Make sure to store this key in a secure storage, such as [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 It is possible to configure the action to use Datadog EU by defining the `site` parameter to `datadoghq.eu`.
 By default the upload is sent to Datadog US.

 ## Usage